-Over the past two quarters, there’s been a marked increase in interest related to artificial intelligence.
+Over the past year, there’s been a marked increase in interest related to artificial intelligence (AI), especially Generative AI (GenAI).
 Technology vendors and industry pundits have made far-reaching claims about AI’s long-term potential and immediate benefits.

 AI is a broad field focused on the creation of machines capable of performing complex tasks that typically require human intelligence, such as understanding and generating language and making decisions.

 When talking about AI, it’s important to understand the various technologies it encompasses.
-AI depends on machine learning, which gives machines the ability to learn from experience, without being explicitly programmed by humans.
+AI depends on machine learning (ML), which gives machines the ability to learn from experience without being explicitly programmed by humans.
 Machine learning uses algorithms and statistical models to analyze and learn from patterns in data.

 AI developers commonly use neural networks, a specific class of machine learning algorithms inspired by the human brain.
 These networks contain numerous interconnected neurons.
 Each neuron performs a specific function, processing inputs and producing outputs that it sends to other neurons.
 Deep learning networks are multi-layered neural networks that can learn to approximate almost any function.

-Additionally, large language models are a type of deep learning neural network that can perform natural language processing tasks.
+Additionally, large language models (LLMs), like OpenAI’s GPT-4, are a type of deep learning neural network that can perform natural language processing tasks.
 These models are referred to as large because of the number of parameters in the model (possibly in the billions) and the amount of data involved.

 AI systems work by using algorithms to analyze data and identify patterns and relationships in that data.
 Developers can train algorithms by using machine learning techniques, which involve providing the AI system with large amounts of data and adjusting the system’s parameters until it can accurately perform a given task on new data.